CharlesNRU/updates-automation/ConfigMgr Scripts/README.md

 After the 2 checks are successful, the script will initiate a software update synchronization and check if it's successful or not and exit accordingly.

+Important: The **needs** Bryan Dam's script "Invoke-DGASoftwareUpdatePointSync.ps1" to initiate the synchronization.
+It should be placed in the same folder as this script.

 ## Invoke-RunADRs
 The script will run a set of ADRs with a pattern given.
 It will also retry if an ADR fails to run for some reason.
 Deadlocks are not uncommon when running multiple ADRs in quick succession.